Camp Cooking Gear Guide—Build the Ultimate Camp Kitchen!

 GCI Outdoor Master Cook Portable Folding Camp Kitchen

 This GCI Master Cook is a more full-featured version of the cook station mentioned above.
-It includes a much-expanded work surface, an overhead lantern hook, and a soft-fabric sink with a drain.
-All of which collapses down into a remarkably slim profile.
+It includes a much-expanded work surface, an overhead lantern hook, and a soft-fabric sink with a drain, all of which collapse into a remarkably slim profile.

 Clean-up and dishwashing